pkp/pkp-docs/getting-found-staying-found/en/1-getting-found-visibility.md

 Linking on the web works in two directions: links to your journal, including to your articles, from other sites and links you include on your journal to other sites.
 Both play an important role in SEO.
 The more sites that link to your journal, the more likely your journal is to rank higher in search engine rankings.
 Here are some easy things you can do to help get more links to your journal:

-1. Hire a professional graphic designer to create a journal logo that others could use to link to your site -- the equivalent of a digital bumper sticker.
+1. Hire a professional graphic designer to create a journal logo that others could use to link to your site.
-2. Have other journals in your discipline link to your site, in exchange for you linking to them.
+2. Have other journals, conferences, or associations in your discipline link to your site, in exchange for you linking to them.
 3. Ask your professional association, universities, libraries, academics working your discipline personal websites, or other related organizations to your field to provide a link to your site on their web pages.
 4. Get articles from your journal featured (and therefore linked) in a news story, media release, or blog.
 Media stories also tend to reach larger audiences, ensuring that your journal website is noticed by more readers than usual.